Resentment: What It Is and How to Get Through It

 Allow People to Make Mistakes

-When we make mistakes, sometimes it isn't easy to acknowledge and accept it.
+When we make mistakes, sometimes it isn't easy to acknowledge and accept them.
 It's hard to admit that we're less than perfect creatures and don’t always respond to situations in the most constructive of ways.
 But just as you want others to forgive your mistakes, extend the same to them.
 After all, the person who hurt you is human, and they might not have meant to cause you such grief.

 This isn't to say that you're excusing their behavior; not at all.
 But it means that you're willing to be open-minded enough to see the context surrounding the person who's hurt you.